How to Properly Check Your Engine Oil

 Can I mix different types of oil?

-It’s generally not recommended.
-Mixing oils can affect their performance.
+It’s not recommended, as mixing oils can affect performance.

 What happens if I overfill the oil?